Towards End-to-End Open Conversational Machine Reading: Related Work

 \subsection{Conversational Machine Reading}

-The mainstream of research on the conversation-based reading comprehension task focuses on either the decision making \cite{choi2018quac, reddy2019coqa, sun2019dream, mutual} or the follow-up utterance generation \cite{bi-etal-2019-fine, rw-qg}.
-The former approaches leave out cultivating the machine's ability to reduce the information gap by clarifying interactions.
-While the latter approaches neglect exploring the machine's ability to concentrate on target information and make vital decisions.
-In contrast, our work focuses on a more challenging conversation-based reading comprehension task called conversational machine reading task (CMR) \citep{saeidi-etal-2018-interpretation, gao2021open}, which requires machines to make decisions and generate clarifying questions in a dialogue given rule texts and user scenarios.
+The mainstream of research on the conversation-based reading comprehension task focuses on either the decision making \cite{choi2018quac, reddy2019coqa, sun2019dream, 10.1145/3289600.3290985, mutual, 10.1145/3366423.3380011} or the follow-up utterance generation \cite{Wu2019GuidingVR, bi-etal-2019-fine, REN2019344, rw-qg}.
+However, the decision making centered approaches leave out cultivating the machine's capability to reduce the information gap by clarifying interactions.
+While the question generation centered approaches neglect exploring the machine's capability to concentrate on target-oriented information and make vital decisions.
+In contrast, our work focuses on a more challenging conversation-based reading comprehension task called conversational machine reading (CMR) task \citep{saeidi-etal-2018-interpretation, gao2021open}, which requires machines to make decisions and generate clarifying questions in a dialogue given rule texts and user scenarios.